LutzGross/fingal/examples/VolcanoFW/README.md

     cd examples/VolvanoFW

 The `config.py` file is the configuration file.
+Please read [SyntheticFW](../SyntheticFW/README.md) for more details.

 A plot `loc.png` of the stations can be generated:

     plotStations.py config